-A: They are held around central New York, usually within 30 minutes of home.
+A: They are held around Central New York, usually within 30 minutes of home.

 Q: What day will my child practice?

 A: Practice nights will be posted on the practice schedules page once they are available.
 Specific times and fields will be assigned once registration is complete and coaches have been identified.
-Coaches schedules and field availability must be considered but prior to the ULA season which starts in mid-June, the nights of the week will be:
+Coaches schedules and field availability must be considered but prior to the ULA season which starts in mid-June, the nights of the week will most likely be: